22 Home Building Questions Answered

 Some of those considerations are less complicated in urban areas.
 Regardless of where your land or lot is located, there may be a few unexpected factors, like:

-Cost of Lot Prep – This includes everything from necessary tree removal, to moving earth in and out of your lot.
+Cost of Land Prep – This includes everything from necessary tree removal, to moving earth in and out of your land.